Having fun with creativity

 The silly idea

 As an adolescent and young adult I spent an inordinate amount of time listening to opera records.
 Among them was Wagner’s “Die Meistersinger von Nürnberg“, and I remember an idle fancy relating to this particular work that gave me a frisson of lighthearted pleasure.
 It was based on the kind of extremely improbable idea that can pop into my head in moments of relaxed reverie and spark playful mind games.
-It started with what I had the idea of seeing as the composer’s supreme self-assurance in conceiving a plot which hinges on reaching a climax with “The Prize Song”, a song to end all songs with its perfection, uniting the old and the new in perfect harmony.
+It started with my admiration for anyone who could have the degree of self-assurance necessary for conceiving a plot which hinges on reaching a climax with a song to excel all songs with its perfection, uniting the old and the new in perfect harmony (“The Prize Song” ).

-Although it must be every composer’s dream to finish with something extra special, what caught my youthful imagination as it played with my little thought was the sheer bravado of making the intention of finishing up with “perfection” explicit from so early on in the story.
-As someone with a taste for idea-games, building on the proposition that the prize song represented Wagner’s idea of the best he could produce, I imagined the composer determining to keep this perfection in reserve and hold his audience’s attention with over three hours of deliberately less-than-perfect music.
+Although it must be every composer’s dream to finish with something extra special, what caught my youthful imagination was the sheer bravado of making explicit the intention of finishing up with “perfection”, and to do so from so early on in the story.
+As someone with a taste for lighthearted idea-games, building on the proposition that the prize song represented the composer’s idea of the very best, I imagined Wagner determining to keep this perfection in reserve and hold his audience’s attention with over three hours of deliberately less-than-perfect music.

 Giving playful credence to such not-to-be-taken-too-seriously possibilities is of the essence of the seemingly inconsequential, but very enjoyable “private pleasures” of the imagination, which seem to bubble up as part of the creative process, and which so often turn out to have the capacity to animate it in interesting directions.
 Lighthearted idea-games can push us into unexpected reveries and stimulating speculations.